JenDacanay/Speaker-Recognition-System/README.md

 <br><i> Figure 3: Periodograms using STFT with different frame sizes.</i><br><br>
 </p>

-In Figure 3 (top), we can see that as the frame size increases from N = 128 to N = 512, results in less noise.
+In Figure 3 (top), we can see that as the frame size increases from N = 128 to N = 512, more noise is removed but a high frame size also removes part of the signal.
 This is further supported from another perspective of the periodogram with the figures at the bottom.
 Spectral distortion decreased as the hamming window frame size increased.
 Furthermore, most of the signal’s energy is found at frequencies less than 5 kHz with the highest energy within 1 kHz.
 The periodogram shows the signal has the most energy at lower frequencies which is in line with known speech recognition techniques where linear frequency spacing is performed at frequencies lower than 1 kHz to capture important acoustic characteristics of speech.
-We found that too high a window frame, here N = 512, started to filter the signal's energy, thus a hamming window frame size of 256 was chosen as it removed the spectral distortion but retained most of the signal’s energy.
+We found that too high a window frame, here N = 512, started to filter the signal's energy, thus a hamming window frame size of 256 was chosen as it removed the spectral distortion but retained the signal’s characteristics.

 ### Test 3

-The mel-spaced filterbank responses are plotted in Figure below.
+The mel-spaced filter bank responses are plotted in Figure 4 below.

 <p align="center"> <img src="/Images/melfilterbanks.jpg" alt="MFCC Clusters">
 <br><i> Figure 4: Mel-spaced Filter Bank Responses</i><br><br> </p>

 Triangular filters aren’t as effective as the theoretical rectangular bandpass filter, however, they work well enough for our purposes without adding extra complexity.
+We also modified the  mel-spaced filter bank from the provided code, as these were more linearly equally spaced, thus would result in the signals being equally multiplied.

 The Mel-scale aims to mimic the non-linear human ear perception of sound, by being more discriminative at lower frequencies and less discriminative at higher frequencies [7].

 <p align="center"> <img src="/Images/spectrum_beforenafter_mel_s5.jpg" alt="MFCC Clusters">
 <br><i> Figure 5: Spectrogram of Speech Segment from Speaker 5 Saying "zero" and the corresponding MFCCs. </i><br><br> </p>

-The mfcc function multiplies the raw spectrogram with the 20 mel-spaced filter banks.
-This quantified the smooth shape of the spectral envelope, this is important for identifying vowels.
+The `mfcc.m` function multiplies the raw spectrogram with the 20 mel-spaced filter bank.
+This quantified the smooth shape of the spectral envelope and is important for identifying vowels.
 At the same time, it removed the fine spectral structure, which is less important in our application.
 It thus focuses on the most informative parts of the signal.

 ### Test 4